 If a U3A member contacts the U3A to say that they feel that there has been a breach by the U3A, a committee member will ask the member to provide an outline of their concerns.
 If the initial contact is by telephone, the committee member will ask the U3A member to follow this up with an email or a letter detailing their concern.
 The concern will then be investigated by members of the committee who are not in any way implicated in the breach.
 Where the committee needs support or if the breach is serious they should notify National Office.
 The U3A member should also be informed that they can report their concerns to National Office if they don't feel satisfied with the response from the U3A.
 Breach matters will be subject to a full investigation, records will be kept and all those involved notified of the outcome.

+Policy agreed by the U3A committee 03/04/2018

-Policy review date:
+Next scheduled policy review date: 03/04/2019